OpenArCloud/SpatialDDS-spec/SpatialDDS-1.2-full.md

 ### **D) Anchors Manifest**

-*This manifest lists durable localization anchors for a zone and points to feature or geometry assets used for relocalization or scene alignment.* Each anchor is identified by an `anchor_id` and includes a simplified GeoPose with `lat_deg`, `lon_deg`, `alt_m`, and quaternion fields ordered `(qw,qx,qy,qz)`.
-A `stamp` field on each anchor records its last update time.
-The manifest itself also carries a top-level `stamp` denoting when the set was generated; this maps to the `stamp` field of the `AnchorSet` IDL structure. `frame_kind` defaults to `ECEF`, `frame_ref` is omitted, and no covariance matrix is supplied.
-Consumers needing the full `GeoPose` from `idl/core.idl` should populate missing fields accordingly.
+*This manifest enumerates durable localization anchors for a zone and links them to relocalization or scene-alignment assets.* Each anchor entry supplies an `anchor_id`, a simplified GeoPose (latitude, longitude, altitude, quaternion), and whatever metadata or asset descriptors the publisher wants to expose (timestamps, quality hints, coverage tags, etc.).
+Top-level fields mirror the publisher's registry structure—no default frame assumptions or cache semantics are imposed by the specification.

 ```json
 {